Wilczur-star/game-qa-portfolio/BABBDI-QA-Test/README.md

 - [Bug Reports](Bug-Reports/)
 - [Observations](Observations/)

 The reports distinguish confirmed defects from behavior that may be intentional.
-No game version, hardware specification, or other unrecorded test data has been added.
+Game version 1.2.5.
+No hardware specification, or other unrecorded test data has been added.